shriomchachre/NoteBin/README.md

-# NoteBin

-Sure!
-Here’s a concise README for your project:

----

 # NotesBin

 NotesBin is a **MERN** stack application for managing notes.
 It allows users to create, update, delete, view notes, update profile with profile pic.